-- Provide safe access for operatives in the form of ladders/stairs/hoists on the scaffold etc., etc. - Provide temporary barrier rails to all open roof edges and parapet gutters.
+- Provide safe access for operatives in the form of ladders/steps/trestles etc., etc. within the building - Provide temporary barrier rails to all open roof edges and parapet gutters.

 11 SITE RULES

 11.1 Permit to Work Requirements

 - Institute a "hot work" permit system in respect of metalwork flame cutting, site welding, asphalt repairs and the like. - Control working in confined spaces.